shrenikbhansali/DVI/docs/telemetry.md

 alignment in both training and runtime experiments.
 Telemetry is **off by default** and is controlled entirely through CLI flags in `train_bestcase.py`.

+Policy-gradient training can be enabled with `--use-policy-grad` and is further configured via `--rl-weight`, `--pg-baseline-ema`, `--kl-beta0`, `--kl-beta-min` and `--kl-anneal-steps`.
+When enabled, telemetry JSONs also record averaged advantages/kl terms and the drafting `eta`/`prefix_hist` per block.

 When enabled it can:

 * emit up to `--telemetry-prints-budget` concise lines to stdout